Arena (2013 film)

 Arena (Арена) is a 2013 Russian film, directed by Eduard Bordukov and produced by Khayrulin Ramil.
 It had its world premiere at the 66th Cannes Film Festival as part of the non-competitive program ShortFilmCorner.
 One of the main roles in the film played a famous young actor Azamat Nigmanov (Best Actor at the 23rd Kinotavr for the film Convoy by Aleksei Mizgiryov).

 Synopsis

 This is Moscow.
 There is a cruel labyrinth of courtyard which is impossible to escape.
-There are three of them: an Uzbek guy and two policemen.
+There are three of them: an Uzbek and two policemen.
 They are victims.
 Their fate is decided.
 Nobody will help them - people are thirsting for bread and circuses.